elidourado/twitter-corner-widget/README.md

 You can add a `data-gtag` attribute if you would like to include Google Analytics tracking for hover and click events on the widget.

 `<script src="twitter-widget.js" data-username="elidourado" data-gtag></script>`

+By default, the widget uses `#1da1f2`, Twitter-brand blue, as its color.
+You can change it to match your brand using the `data-color` attribute.

+`<script src="twitter-widget.js" data-username="elidourado" data-color="orange"></script>`